bismuthfoundation/Hack-with-BIS/01-Concepts/Transaction.md

 ### Abstract transaction

-One of Bis strengths is to allow abstract transactions.
+One of BIS strengths' is to allow abstract transactions.
 These are transactions with 0 BIS involved, and data that is only understandable by the dApps who participate in that protocol.

 ```